UCLA-CS-131/handbook/playbooks/project.md

 	zip -r grader.zip run_autograder setup.sh tester.py harness.py bparser.py intbase.py v3
 ```

+{: .note }

+There's a circular dependency since `v3` is both a task and a folder.
+Matt never got around to resolving this, but it's a very short fix!

 Next, in `run_autograder`, change the version of the `python3` command to match what you're deploying!

 ```sh